-Let’s just say that swapping an LS engine into a classic Chevrolet is nothing new.
+Let’s just say that an LS swap into a classic Chevrolet is nothing new.
 There have been guys doing it for a few years.
 But, we still get questions from time to time asking us about what parts are needed to actually complete the swap.
-There is no doubt that the swap can be very time and patience consuming, so we are going to show you guys where to get the parts, and who makes them.
+There is no doubt that the swap can be very time and patience-consuming, so we are going to show you guys where to get the parts, and who makes them.

 There is a lot of information available on the subject, so we will cover as much as we can in a fairly comprehensive two-part article.
 This month, we will show you what engine and transmission mounts, headers, and accessory drives you will need for your swap.
 In our next installment, we will cover the required fuel system(s), cooling, and ignition sources.

 All of the parts that we highlight, have been designed and manufactured by companies that spend countless hours, and invest a lot of money to make the parts you need so that they are available to do the swap.
 You could probably fabricate your own mounts and design your own ignition-control system, and you might even save some money in the process, but is that really an attainable task?

 Why spend your weekend trying to make parts that are already available?
 Check out our list, and find out for yourself how easy it can be to install an LS engine into your classic Chevy.